MaxPrehoda/svelte-saas-boilerplate/README.md

 Installing a Svelte extension in your editor will help automatically apply formatting on-save, and show linting issues inline.
 The [VS Code svelte extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) is excellent.
 [Extensions for other editors are available here.](https://sveltesociety.dev/tools#editor-support)

-To catch build, formatting and linting issues before you commit changes, we suggest the following local git hook.
+To catch build, formatting, and linting issues before you commit changes, we suggest the following local git hook.
 It will run before you commit, stop you from breaking the build, and show any issues that are found.
 Add the lines below to the git hook file at the location `.git/hooks/pre-commit`.

 ```
 #!/bin/sh